coolsamson7/aspyx/README.md

 # Registration

-Different mechanisms are available that make classes 'injectible' by the container
+Different mechanisms are available that make classes eligible for injection

 ## Class